Police are often regarded as the thin blue line between anarchy and order - and there is some truth to that notion.

 Whenever police services have been removed from a city - as when police strike - crime has risen, although not always by as much as expected.
 Still, it has risen enough to make most citizens uncomfortable.
 There is no question that police perform an essential public service.
 Yet the first formal police department in the Anglo-American countries was not instituted until 1829, in London.

-England had sorely needed a major police force for three-quarters of a century.
+England had sorely needed a major polie force for three-quarters of a century.
 The industrial revolution had encouraged migration to the cities.

 Unemployment and economic hardships following the Napoleonic wars led to widespread riots and protests over the climbing price of food.
 And the rise in urban crime reduced safety in streets and homes.
 "Society," wrote one historian of the period, "was in violent transition."

-The problem, was, as it always is for a society that values political freedom, how to reconcile governmental power with individual freedom.
+The problem, was, as it always is for a society that values political freedom, how to reconcile government power with individual freedom.

-Sir Robert Peel, the home secretary, addressed the dillemma in several ways: First he spent several years reforming the criminal law before introducing his Police Act in 1829.
+Sir Robert Peel, the home secretary, addressed the dilemma inseveral ways: First he spent several years reforming the criminal law before introducing his Police Act in 1829.
 He realized that the new police would not be successful if required to enforce inconsistent, irrational, or exceedingly punitive laws.

-Still, the new police were trained to be and to book authoritive.
+Still, the new police were trained to be and to look authoritative.
 Unifored police were carefully instructed to be fair and imperturbable.
 Force, when used, was to be measured, limited, and minimal.

 Finally, and most importantly, Peel established the linked ideas of police accountability and public support.
 Just as police ranks were to be drawn from the class of working people to insure citizen support, police were to be accountable for their actions to Parliament and the courts.